 “I set him free, so why didn’t he come back?” her hands were trembling as she lit yet another cigarette.
-She was a mess and she was my dear friend.
-In the last couple of months after she was dumped by her husband, Ishaani was crumbling.
+She was a mess, and she was my dear friend.
+In the last couple of months after her husband dumped her, Ishaani was crumbling.
 Very few people could reach out to her.
-Despite my crazy schedule I made time for her every single day.
-She was bright and articulate and knew she was on a downward spiral yet there seemed to be nothing she could do.
+Despite my crazy schedule, I made time for her every single day.
+She was bright and articulate and knew she was on a downward spiral, yet there seemed to be nothing she could do.
 She was trying.
 Reiki, meditation, spending time with family, getting a pet – she had tried it all and was still miserable.

-We were together in post grad and I knew her as someone opinionated and full of fun.
+We were together in post-grad, and I knew her as someone stubborn and full of fun.
 She had dreams and ambitions, which is why she was living by herself in Mumbai.
 She didn’t talk too often about her mother or her life before we met in Shimla.
-Once we became roommates, I got to know about Sameep, her ex boyfriend, back home.
-They had been childhood sweethearts yet things had not worked out.
-He couldn’t keep his part of the deal of moving to Mumbai together, since his ailing mother needed him.
-She needed to pursue her dreams and she moved….growing up overnight.
+Once we became roommates, I got to know about Sameep, her ex-boyfriend, back home.
+They had been childhood sweethearts, yet things had not worked out.
+He couldn’t keep his part of the deal of moving to Mumbai together since his ailing mother needed him.
+She needed to pursue her dreams, and she moved….growing up overnight.
 She loved the big city and the freedom that came with it.
-Of course, we always joked about the fact that deep down she was always the small town girl who would be happiest playing wife and baking cakes at home.
+Of course, we always joked about the fact that deep down, she was still the small-town girl who would be happiest playing wife and baking cakes at home.

 Related reading: Just one phone call made me get over my school crush

 Over the weekend they spoke….he had been single for the last four years.
-His wife had turned out to be a gold digger and had left after taking a hefty alimony.
+His wife had turned out to be a gold-digger and had left after taking hefty alimony.
 She says she couldn’t suppress her grin as she said she was sorry to hear that!
 If this wasn’t a miracle, what was?

-Ishaani and Sameep were both still unsure, given their experiences and given their own shared history.
-So for two years they stayed “good friends” and pretended the feelings had gone away.
-Yet he was clearly good for her.
-This time round, she wasn’t willing to make a man her first priority.
+Ishaani and Sameep were both still unsure, given their experiences and given their shared history.
+So for two years, they stayed “good friends” and pretended the feelings had gone away.
+Yet he was right for her.
+This time around, she wasn’t willing to make a man her priority.
 So it was a far more stable and calm relationship she was in.
 The anonymous nature of the big city worked for them as they could hang without eyebrows raised.

 I teased her when I got to know she was baking a cake for his birthday!
 That was the day he proposed.
-Being the travel junkies they both are, they got married at an exquisite ashram in the Himalayas.
-It’s been six months and the 38 year olds who fell in love 20 years ago are still blushing.
+Being the travel junkies, they both are, they got married at a beautiful ashram in the Himalayas.
+It’s been six months, and the 38-year-olds who fell in love 20 years ago are still blushing.
 She just knitted a grey striped sweater for him, like the one he had in college.
-The things love makes you do…
+The things love you do…